 To clean up the dribble (this will happen, believe me!)

-We have a large selection of dibble bibs that we used for Squidgy, but we have never really felt the need to put them on Little L. That is, until she started teething.
+We have a large selection of dibble bibs that we used for Squidgy, but we have never really felt the need to put them on Pickle.
+That is, until she started teething.
 Seriously though, the amount of drool and how wet her clothes were getting is quite insane really.

 I have a number of teething necklaces and they are all fabulous.
 I have a couple of gorgeous shorter ones from Bo and Bel, a rainbow one from Loopy Makes and of course the gorgeous monochrome one below from Little Magpies.
 The great thing about these necklaces is the fact that you wouldn't even know that they are designed for teething babes!

-I don't think there is anything cuter than these beautiful Baltic Amber pieces from Love Amber X. We have a stunning necklace and anklet set, neither of which Little L seems too bothered about, however Squidgy loves them!
+I don't think there is anything cuter than these beautiful Baltic Amber pieces from Love Amber X*.
+We have a stunning necklace and anklet set, neither of which Pickle seems too bothered about, however Squidgy loves them!